 Employee vs. Contractor: What’s the Difference?

 It’s not uncommon for a truck driver to be misclassified by his/her employer as an independent contractor.
-Recently in California, there has been a giant push to prevent trucking companies from illegally classifying truck drivers as independent contractors.
-Since 2011, California port truckers have filed hundreds of claims alleging the companies have misclassifying them.
+In fact, the California Assembly recently passed a bill that if approved would become a law that makes it nearly impossible for independent contractors to be classified as anything other than employees.
+Since 2011, California port truckers have filed hundreds of claims alleging the companies have been misclassifying them.
 These claims have resulted in more than $48 million.

 Why do employers misclassify truckers?
 Because it benefits the employers.
 If an employer names a trucker as an employee, that employer will need to pay federal and state taxes, offer benefits, provide insurance for unemployment and workers’ compensation, and will have to comply with many state and federal regulations that govern working conditions, wages, and the number of hours an employee can work.